MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

     display(df)
     ```

-6. Run the new code, which uses the Spark SQL library to embed a SQL query against the **salesorder** table in Python code and load the results of the query into a dataframe.
+6. Run the new code, which uses the Spark SQL library to embed a SQL query against the **salesorder** table in PySpark code and load the results of the query into a dataframe.

 ### Run SQL code in a cell